Biden’s infrastructure plan is one step forward, two steps back

 President Joe Biden’s American Jobs Plan proposal is a $2 trillion infrastructure bill that would cover eight years of spending.
 A third of the spending would be reserved for transportation with generous slices for public transportation, vehicle electrification, and Amtrak.
 In an op-ed for The Hill, transit analyst and former Chicagoan Yonah Freemark detailed the expenditures.
 Of the $621 billion reserved for transportation, $85 billion would go to transit agencies, and $80 billion will be earmarked for intercity rail.
 Another $174 billion would be set aside for vehicle electrification.
 The money would help citizens transition to electric cars, and fund 500,000 charging stations, and 50,000 public transportation buses.

 While the increase in funding for public transportation and intercity rail is exciting, I can’t help but think the billions being funneled into vehicle electrification could be used more wisely.
 Vehicle electrification is receiving $9 billion more than transit and intercity rail combined.
 We could instead be creating financial incentives for building affordable housing near transit in order to decrease the need for driving and reduce vehicle miles travelled.
+We could be expanding and improving bus service and which is most often relied upon by Black and people of color.
+Expanding and improving service also moves the needle on racial equity which current Transportation Secretary Pete Buttigieg has been talking a lot about these days.

 My worry is that funneling billions into vehicle electrification will continue to prop up our car-centric transportation system and enrich car companies instead of challenging car dominance with investments that reduce the need for cars.
 The provisions for vehicle electrification also include rebates for electric car purchases.
 I can’t help but think we could get more people on electric bikes, a more efficient and sustainable form of transportation, via vouchers for purchase with a fraction of the funds.
 More people on e-bikes instead of e-cars would be a win for addressing climate change, and reducing traffic crashes and congestion.
 (Legislation introduced in Congress in February would offer Americans a refundable 30-percent tax credit for buying e-bikes.)